Challenging English 120

 - Total of 15–18 pages, although a short, well-designed project could result in fewer pages, and the review committee will take that factor into account.

 Students challenging English 120 will have six weeks to complete the portfolio from the day in which they initiate the process.
-The portfolio will be read by at least two members of the English department’s First-year English Committee, and students will be notified of their results within three weeks of turning in their portfolio to Professor Emily Wicktor, Director of First-Year Composition.
+The portfolio will be read by at least two members of the English department’s First-year Writing Committee, and students will be notified of their results within three weeks of turning in their portfolio to Dr. Emily Wicktor, Director of First-Year Writing.
 A successful portfolio will be above average, not simply passing work, but it does not need to be excellent or "A" work.

 Students who wish to challenge English 120 are encouraged to consult Johnson-Sheehan and Paine's Writing Today, 2nd edition, the standard textbook for English 120 at NDSU.